VERITAS-Observatory/V2DL3/README.md

 	Ralph Bird (ralph.bird.1@gmail.com)
 	Tarek Hassan (tarek.hassan@desy.de)
 	Tony Lin (xyxlin@gmail.com)
+	Tobias Kleiner (tobias.kleiner@desy.de)

 ## Aim

 This repository is for the code that will be used to convert VERITAS data into DL3 format.
-Initially was developed for point-like IRFs (as included in the joint-Crab paper), with the objective of also allowing full-enclosure IRFs soon.
+Initially was developed for point-like IRFs (as included in the joint-Crab paper), full-enclosure IRFs are now possible as well.

 The project follows the most recent DL3 format definition from the [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).